Military history of Scotland: Second World War

+Many of the Scottish regiments that fought in Normandy went on to accompany the allied advance through Belgium, the Netherlands, and eventually Germany.
+Both the 15th and 51st Divisions were constituted into XXX Corps for Operation Market Garden, advancing through Holland in an attempt to link up with the Anglo-American airborne landings further inland.
+Although XXX Corps managed to link up with US paratroopers at Eindhoven and Nijmegen, stiff German defences around Arnhem prevented a linkup with the British 1st Airborne Division and Polish 1st Parachute Brigade, both of which eventually surrendered after depleting their supplies.
+In February 1945, XXX Corps moved out of Holland and into Germany as part of Operation Veritable, the allied push towards the river Rhine.
+The two Scottish divisions which had fought in Market Garden fought in the Reichswald forest alongside Canadian and Welsh troops, which was captured in spite of determined German resistance.

+The last action of Scottish troops in Europe was on April 29th, 1945, when the 15th Scottish became the first Commonwealth troops to cross the Elbe River in central Germany, four days after American and Soviet forces established contact with one another.
+Scotland lost 57,000 soldiers and civilians over the course of the war, with 450,000 deaths across the wider United Kingdom.

 Defence establishments in Scotland

 Army

 In the wake of the Jacobite risings, several fortresses were built throughout the Highlands in the 18th century by General Wade in order to pacify the region, including Fort George, Fort Augustus and Fort William.
 The Ordnance Survey was also commissioned to map the region.
 Later, due to their topography and perceived remoteness, parts of Scotland have housed many sensitive defence establishments, some controversial.
 During World War II, Allied and British Commandos trained at Achnacarry in the Highlands and the island of Gruinard was used for an exercise in biological warfare.
 Regular British Army Garrisons currently operational in Scotland are: Fort George near Inverness; Redford Barracks and Dreghorn Barracks in Edinburgh; and Glencorse Barracks at Penicuik.